ANRGUSC/Trinity/README.md

 A Publish-Subscribe Broker with Blockchain-based Immutability for the IoT and Supply Chain Monitoring.
 Applications with multiple stakeholders that rely on a centralized communication model does not guarantee trustless communication.
 Trinity combines the publish-subscribe broker with the blockchain technology to guarantee persistence, ordering, and immutability across trust boundaries.

+This is release 1.0, we are still working to improve it.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.